travel

 The family bedroom has two long bunks and two short bunks.
 The long bunks ran longways across the car and the short bunks were perpendicular to them.
 When we first entered our room, the two upper berths were raised so that the room could serve as our seating area until bedtime.
 The long lower berth was also in a semi-upright position, sort of like a sofa.

 Our attendant asked what time we’d like our beds turned down.
 We had chosen 7:00PM for dinner, so we figured 8:00PM would work well for turndown.
 We were also able to place our orders for dinner ahead of time, an adjustment made due to COVID.
-(They’re typically served in the Dining Car.)
+They’re typically served in the Dining Car and during normal operations, they call folks by reservation on the hour.
+Passengers in coach have access to a Café Car, which serves up snacks, small bites, and pre-packaged treats.

 It felt very private in our family bedroom, almost like we were the only ones on the train.
-The kids excitedly chatted about which bunk they’d like to sleep on and we explored the train a bit before we all settled in to wait for the 4:00PM departure.
+The kids excitedly chatted about which bunk they’d like to sleep on.

-We ended up leaving a bit early, around 3:30PM, and received regular updates about the departure as well as continued updates about cities we passed through.
-Announcements ran until 10:00PM, when quiet hours began.
+We ended up leaving a bit early, around 3:30PM, when we had the bedroom.
+We received regular updates about the departure as well as continued updates about cities we passed through.

 Exploring the Cars